dwrolvink/Linux/Gitautomata/README.md

 This should probably be fixed in the source code (separating all the server-specific config to one file, that is .gitignored).
 But this works for now.

-### _
-All the files prefixed with _ will be dot sourced to every script file.

-### private_info_config
-The git config step can also be automated, but you don't want that here, so that file should be made locally.